Nov10

 Teaches how our decisions matter because God knows what each one leads to — not just in the world we see, but in the world we don’t see.

 Note: There’s a common mistaken notion that says if we can have enough of the miraculous then more and more people will believe in Jesus.
-There’s a belief in a lot of churches that think If God would just do miracles in our mists more people would get Saved.
-That if we could pray down miracles and just heal someone who is sick or just do something amazing it would convince them to believe and come to Christ.
+There’s a belief in a lot of churches who think If God would just do miracles in our mists more people would get Saved.
+That if we could pray down miracles and just heal someone who is sick or do something amazing it would convince them to believe and come to Christ.
 But as we see from this passage miracles are no guarantee that people will respond to the Gospel in faith.
 In fact miracles can be faked.
-Satan can to miracles too.
+Satan can do miracles to.
 Not only that, but faith is not depended on the display of the miraculous.
 If you never see a miracle or a supernatural thing in your life are you going to allow it to shake your faith?

-Note: We have no record in the Gospel’s of Jesus performing miracles in Chorazin or Bethsaida.
-There is no account of the work that Jesus did, and of the wonders he performed in these places, and yet they must have been amongst His greatest.
-Which goes to show how little we know of all of Jesus’ miracles, that in the Gospels we have only the barest selection of Jesus’ works.
-The things we do not know about Jesus far outnumber the things we do know. (cf. John 21:25)
+Note: We have no record in the Gospel’s of Jesus performing miracles in Chorazin.
+There is no account of the work.
+Jesus did there and of the wonders he performed in this city, and yet they must have been amongst His greatest.
+Which reminds us that Jesus did a lot of others things which or not written down.
+Or to put it another way, Jesus did a lot more than what we have in our bible.
+Which tells us the things we do not know about Jesus far outnumber the things we do know.
+Even the Gospel of John verifies this: “Jesus did many other things as well.
+If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written.”-(John 21:25)

 Korazin & Bethsaida